aswanthpp/Data-Structures-and-Algorithms/README.md

 # DataStructuresAndAlgorithms

-## Repository to keep track important data structure funciton and algorithms
+## Repository to keep track of basic data structure implementations and basic algorithmic principles